cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## CreateProxyBulk

-Starts a new proxy bulk.
-The proxy bolk is a collection of jobs where each job represents a single device.
+Creates a new proxy bulk.
+The proxy bulk is a collection of jobs where each job represents a single device.
 Devices must be fully defined in the request.

 ```proto
 CreateProxyBulk(io.clbs.openhes.models.acquisition.CreateProxyBulkRequest) returns (google.protobuf.StringValue)